IN THIS SECTION

 Currently, Fei Tian College Middletown offers two dance programs:

 A BFA in Dance enables graduates to work in various careers related to dance.
+Upon completing the program, graduates will be able to:

 A MFA in Dance provides students with a deeper understanding of the art form.
 It qualifies graduates for careers in higher education, as well as jobs in performance, choreography, or research.